Does Pet Insurance Cover Spaying and Neutering?

 Factor in your total monthly insurance costs

-Add the wellness add-on cost to your base pet insurance premium to see the complete expense.
-Determine if paying both the total monthly premium and full procedure cost is manageable while you wait for reimbursement.
+Add the wellness add-on cost to your base pet insurance premium to see what you'll really pay.
+Make sure you can handle both the monthly premium and the full procedure cost while waiting for your reimbursement.

 Does Pet Insurance Cover Spaying and Neutering?: Bottom Line

-Most standard pet insurance policies don't cover routine spaying and neutering, but optional wellness add-ons may provide this coverage.
-Providers like AKC, Embrace and Pets Best offer wellness plans that reimburse up to $150 for these procedures.
-Whether you need spaying and neutering coverage depends on your pet's age, local procedure expenses and your financial capacity to handle the combined cost of veterinary bills and total monthly premium while waiting for reimbursement.
+Most standard pet insurance policies don't cover routine spaying and neutering, but optional wellness add-ons can cover these procedures.
+Companies like AKC, Embrace and Pets Best offer wellness plans that reimburse up to $150 for spaying and neutering.
+You'll want this coverage based on your pet's age, local procedure costs and whether you can afford both the vet bills and monthly premiums while waiting for reimbursement.

 Pet Insurance Spaying and Neutering Coverage: FAQ

-We've answered the most frequently asked questions about pet insurance spaying and neutering coverage below:
+We've answered the most common questions about pet insurance spaying and neutering coverage below:

 What pet insurance companies cover spaying and neutering?